How to Remove or Uninstall a Safari Extension

 Sometimes the easiest things to install can be the hardest things to remove.

-Uninstalling them or simply deactivating them literally take seconds and a couple of clicks; as soon as you know where to look.
+Uninstalling or simply deactivating a Sarafi extension can literally take seconds and a couple of clicks; as soon as you know where to look.

 How Can I Access Safari Extensions